Duck DAO (DLP Duck Token (DUCK) Price Hits $0.35 on Top Exchanges

-Duck DAO (DLP Duck Token (CURRENCY:DUCK) traded down 60.9% against the U.S. dollar during the 1 day period ending at 15:00 PM Eastern on March 3rd.
-One Duck DAO (DLP Duck Token coin can now be bought for approximately $0.35 or 0.00000905 BTC on popular cryptocurrency exchanges.
-During the last week, Duck DAO (DLP Duck Token has traded down 8.7% against the U.S. dollar.
-Duck DAO (DLP Duck Token has a total market cap of $10.88 million and approximately $3.01 million worth of Duck DAO (DLP Duck Token was traded on exchanges in the last 24 hours.
+Duck DAO (DLP Duck Token (CURRENCY:DUCK) traded down 60.9% against the U.S. dollar during the 24-hour period ending at 16:00 PM Eastern on March 7th.
+During the last week, Duck DAO (DLP Duck Token has traded 8.7% lower against the U.S. dollar.
+Duck DAO (DLP Duck Token has a total market cap of $10.88 million and $3.01 million worth of Duck DAO (DLP Duck Token was traded on exchanges in the last day.
+One Duck DAO (DLP Duck Token coin can currently be bought for approximately $0.35 or 0.00000905 BTC on cryptocurrency exchanges.

 - KnoxFS (old) (KFX) traded 4.3% higher against the dollar and now trades at $19.25 or 0.00049793 BTC.